chaserx/tabular/README.md

 # tabular

-chrome extension that pesters you when you open too many tabs
+a little chrome extension that pesters you when you open too many tabs

-# details
+## details

-# how to develop tabular
+## how to develop tabular

-# pull requests welcome
+## pull requests welcome

 see contribution guide

-# license
+## license

 This project is released under the MIT license.